stain/comp63301-handbook/content/acquisition/_index.md

   end
 ```

-Data will come from a multitude of sources,
+Data will come from a multitude of sources, covered by textbook chapter 5.
+Here we will discuss Chapter 7 on **Data Ingestion**.